intranda/goobi-plugin-administration-archive-management/docs/index_en.md

 ---

 ## Introduction
 This documentation describes the installation, configuration and use of the Administration Plugin for managing archive records from within Goobi workflow.
-In doing so, the data of several records is stored within standardized EAD files, allowing even small archives to manage their data in a standardised way without the need to start using third-party software for which a fee is charged.
+In doing so, the data of several inventories is stored within standardized files, allowing even small archives to manage their data in a standardised way without the need to start using third-party software for which a fee is charged.
+Export as standardised EAD files is possible at any time and can also be carried out automatically at regular intervals.

 ## Installation